 This research was funded by the Fordham University HIV and Drug Abuse Prevention Research Ethics Training Institute and National Institutes of Drug Abuse Grants R25DA031608 (Director, Celia B. Fisher) and K01DA033879 (PI: Abby E. Rudolph).
 The SNAP study was funded by R01DA024598 and R01DA033862 (PI: Jennifer R. Havens).

 Rudolph, Abby E.; Young, April M.; and Havens, Jennifer R., "A Rural/Urban Comparison of Privacy and Confidentiality Concerns Associated with Providing Sensitive Location Information in Epidemiologic Research Involving Persons Who Use Drugs" (2017).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 43.